In this article I’ll randomly present easy to implement, effective ways to boost the SEO of your WordPress blog.

 3. Research the target audience and aim the site content toward it

 Content is the best optimization.
-Any type of small business SEO optimization on a website is effective only in combination with high quality, unique and relevant content.
-Make the content understandable and readable for your readers.
+Any type of small business SEO optimization on a website is effective only when combined with high quality, unique and relevant content.
+Remember that understandable and readable content is the best thing you can offer your readers.
 Use your keywords wisely, and write the text primarily for visitors, not for search engines.

 How Do You Do Audience Research That Helps Focus Your Content Marketing?